-Have you heard about companies that offer product testing and claiming that you will be paid for it?
+Have you heard about companies that offer product testing and claim that you will be paid for it?

 The thing is that there are many frauds and scams out there and one must be careful to not fall for the scammy system.

-You maybe already seen some reviews so by the time you are done reading this review you will be able to answer the questions:
+You maybe already seen some reviews so by the time you are done reading this review you will be able to answer these questions:

 Is American Consumer Panels a Scam?

-Please do not confuse the American Consumer Panels (which we are about to reviewed) with the American Consumer Opinion, which is a totally different company and legit.
+Please do not confuse the American Consumer Panels (which we are about to review) with the American Consumer Opinion, which is a totally different company and legit.

 Please note, I am not a member or an affiliate of American Consumer Panels.
 This review is based on research and information available online in the public domain.
 Any recommendations and conclusions are only opinions and may not apply to all persons or situations.